The Unholy (1988 film): Plot

-While cleaning the church with the housekeeper Teresa, Millie is fascinated by a statue of the Immaculate Heart of Mary, which Teresa tells her was salvaged from a church in a foreign country that burned down.
-Lieutenant Stern warns Archbishop Mosely that Michael is in danger, suspecting Millie was responsible for the previous murders of the St. Agnes priests; Mosely assures him that Michael is safe.
-Meanwhile, Millie discovers a book in which she reads of a demon known as the Unholy, which seeks to corrupt and then take pure souls.
+While cleaning the church with the housekeeper Teresa, Millie is fascinated by a statue of the Immaculate Heart of Mary.
+According to Teresa, it was salvaged from a church in a foreign country that burned down.
+Stern warns Mosely that Michael is in danger, suspecting Millie was responsible for the previous murders of the St. Agnes priests; Mosely assures him that Michael is safe.
+Meanwhile, Millie discovers a book in which she reads of the Unholy, a demon which seeks to corrupt and then take pure souls.
 To prevent herself from being a target, she propositions Michael to take her virginity, which he refuses.
-Convinced Luke planted the book, Michael confronts him, but Luke denies it.
+Convinced that Luke planted the book, Michael confronts him.
+However, Luke denies it.

 The next day, Michael finds Luke's eviscerated corpse hanging above the church altar in the pose of the Cross of Saint Peter.
 Seated in a pew is Claude, who begs Michael's forgiveness for pulling him out the window.
-Suddenly, Claude begins to bleed profusely from his eyes and mouth, and bursts into flames at the foot of the Immaculate Heart of Mary statue; Luke's corpse also ignites.
-Michael meets with the Archbishop and Father Silva, who warns him that the Unholy will manifest to Michael between Ash Wednesday and Easter, when it will try to tempt and then kill him.
-In the church, Michael is confronted by the Unholy (taking form as the woman), and she attempts to seduce him, but he denies her.
+Claude then begins to bleed profusely from his eyes and mouth, and bursts into flames at the foot of the Immaculate Heart of Mary statue; Luke's corpse also ignites.
+Michael meets with Mosely and Silva, who says that the Unholy will manifest to Michael between Ash Wednesday and Easter, when it will try to tempt and then kill him.
+In the church, Michael is confronted by the Unholy, taking form as the woman.
+She attempts to seduce him, to no avail.

-The Unholy reveals its true form—a monstrous creature—and two mutant creatures crucify Michael.
+The Unholy then reveals its true form—a monstrous creature—and two mutant creatures crucify Michael.
 Millie enters the church and is confronted by the creature, but before it can harm her, Michael calls upon God for strength, and damns the Unholy to hell.
 He collapses, and when he awakens, is blind.
-As Millie walks him out of the church, the Immaculate Heart of Mary statue begins to weep tears of blood.
+As Millie walks him out of the church, the statue begins to weep tears of blood.